priendeau/Fnct.d/README.rst

 Every Paper Draft informations is coming with a note, and a title.
 A Function name can follow a Paper Draft informations.
 The note is a UUID made by required type
 of UUID ( Time-based UUID. ).
-Might optionnally mentioning the Function being related, or Methodology being applied or any Strutural Design from Basic Programmtion rule being know from developper.
+Might optionnally mentioning the Function being related, or Methodology being applied or any Structural Design from Basic Programmtion rule being know from developper.

 Paper Draft information Are information illegible after aggregation , correction